skroggel/t3-dr-serp/readMe.md

 ## Installation
 Just install the extension and include the typoscript.

-If you want to add the Typoscript for Meta-Tags and OpenGraph you can include add the additional Typoscript.
+If you want to add the Typoscript for Meta-Tags and OpenGraph you can include add the additional Typoscripts.